Your child’s gender identity and your feelings

 Some parents talk about feeling grief or loss at the thought of ‘losing’ the son or daughter they thought they knew.
 Other parents feel guilty and wonder if it’s their fault.
 Many worry about supporting their child in a world that doesn’t understand gender diversity.
-Many also feel isolated, particularly if they don’t know any other gender-diverse people.
+Many also feel isolated, particularly if they don’t know any other trans or gender-diverse people.
 And some parents feel relieved, especially if their child has had mental health problems.

 It might take time to work through your thoughts and feelings.
 That’s OK.
 There might also be challenges to navigate, including the reactions of family, friends and people in your community.
 As you go through this period of adjustment with your child, your love and support is very important for your child’s wellbeing.

 Looking after yourself when your child is trans or gender diverse

 It’s important to get support for yourself, especially if you’re worried or you find it hard to understand your child.
 Your GP is a good place to start.
 If your GP isn’t familiar with or supportive of gender diversity in childhood, it’s OK to find another GP.
 You can get a recommendation from a gender clinic.

 You’re not alone, even if you feel isolated.
 Many families have experienced or are experiencing similar challenges adapting to their child’s gender identity.
 Peer support can help you feel connected and give you hope for the future.
 You could try getting in touch with a parent support group like Transcend, Parents of Gender Diverse Children or Transforming Families.

 Most children grow up thinking of themselves as a girl or a boy and don’t question their gender.
 But some children and teenagers in all cultures identify as a gender that’s different from their assumed gender.